 “Smart Home – Sweet Home?” is the title of an exhibition on the subject of smart homes organized by the Salzburg Chamber of Labour in cooperation with Ars Electronica Solutions.
 Starting in October 2019, the effects of the increasing digitalisation of our own homes on our everyday lives will be publicly examined for a year in Salzburg and in the district offices of the Chamber of Labour.

 The smart home of the future promises a higher standard of living and better quality of life, more security and more leisure time.
 All these virtues are countered by the threat of a loss of privacy, the fear of a “transparent household” and extreme dependence on electricity and internet providers.

 Five sections of the exhibition will examine various aspects of home automation technologies and illustrate them with informative, interactive installations.
 On behalf of Ars Electronica Solutions, Garamantis had the opportunity to contribute a large part of these interactive exhibits.

-An eye-tracking system mounted below a monitor analyzes and evaluates the eye movements of the person standing in front of it.
-This information in turn is used by this installation, “Mind Reader – Pizza of Choice”, in order to identify the individual’s desired ingredients for his or her favorite pizza within mere seconds.
-The monitor shows symbols depicting common pizza toppings, which then upon eye contact miraculously find their way onto the pizza.
-The system’s underlying assumption is that subconsciously, a person’s gaze lingers a little longer on his or her favorite ingredients than it does on toppings the person dislikes.
-Perhaps our future home will be aware of our dinner preferences before we are?
+An eye-tracking system mounted underneath a monitor analyses and evaluates the eye movements of the person standing in front of it.
+This information, in turn, is used by the Mind Reader – Pizza of Choice installation to identify the individual’s desired ingredients for their favourite pizza in a matter of seconds.
+Symbols representing common pizza toppings appear on the monitor, and upon eye contact, miraculously find their way onto the pizza.
+The system is based on the assumption that a person’s gaze subconsciously lingers a little longer on their favourite ingredients than on toppings they do not like.
+Perhaps our future home will know our food preferences before we do?

 Photos: Ars Electronica / My Trinh Müller-Gardiner